-Adverse findings in cases considered by the Number of cases
+Adverse findings in cases considered by the Professional Conduct Committee 2017-18 Number of cases

-Professional Conduct

-Committee 2017-18

 Admonished 10

 Conditions of practice 7

 Suspended 3

 Removed 1

 Total 21

 The majority of cases arise from complaints made by patients or other members of the public.
-We are required to report annually on the number of cases that arise as a result of protected disclosures made by 'whistle blowers' and this information can be found on our website at: whistleblowing-concerns-policy/
+We are required to report annually on the number of cases that arise as a result of protected disclosures made by 'whistle blowers' and this information can be found on our website at: osteopathy.org.uk/whistle blowingconcerns.

 We aim to ensure that all our investigations and hearings are concluded as quickly as possible.
 Our target for the initial investigation of complaints is 16 weeks, and for the conclusion of the entire process, 52 weeks.

 In 2017-18, the median time for investigating a complaint was 24 weeks, and the median time for concluding a hearing by the Professional Conduct Committee was 58 weeks.